 Then repeat all the steps above with the principal.
 Just remember to stay sweet!

 The more you can come across as reasonable, cooperative and persistent the better you represent your child and the harder you are to ignore.
-Supportive but rational parents are every school’s dream.
-Make your child’s school realize that with you, its dreams have come true.
+Helping your child requires supportive but rational parents!

 © Patricia Nan Anderson.
 All rights reserved.